Fr\'echet Means in Infinite Dimensions: Introduction

+Our results also do not recover existing theory on finite-sample rates of convergence for Fr\'echet means and related objects; indeed, this is why we draw the distinction between ``asymptotic'' and ``non-asymptotic'' results.
+For example, explicit rates of convergence are known in Hadamard spaces \cite{Schoetz1} and Wasserstein and Bures-Wasserstein spaces \cite{AGP,WassersteinConvergence,Kroshnin}, but these results rely on much stronger inputs, both in terms of the geometry of the underlying metric space and in terms of the assumptions on the population distribution and its Fr\'echet mean.

 As inspiration for future work, let us mention a few settings in which we believe it would be tractable and interesting to verify the existence of a weak convergence.
-First is the setting of Banach manifolds modeled on uniformly convex Banach spaces; this would be especially because such spaces have become important in the theoretical framework of shape analysis \cite{BruverisMichorMumford}.
-Second is a general setting of metric defined via a ``dynamical formulation'', including the metric arising in large deformation diffeomorphic metric mapping (LDDMM) \cite{YounesShapes}, the Wasserstein-Fisher-Rao metric \cite{WFR}, and more; notice that we already established such a result in our study of the Wasserstein space, but that we only used the static formulation in our work.
-Third is the setting of the invariant $L^2$-metric on the space of graphons \cite[Section~14.2]{Lovasz}, which arises as the natural scaling limit of the metric which has previously been studied in non-Euclidean approaches to statistics on spaces of unlabeled graphs \cite{UnlabeledGraphs}.
+First is the setting of Banach manifolds modeled on uniformly convex Banach spaces; this would be especially interesting because such spaces are fundamental to theoretical framework of shape analysis \cite{BruverisMichorMumford}.
+Second is a general setting of metrics defined via a ``dynamical formulation'', including the metric arising in large deformation diffeomorphic metric mapping (LDDMM) \cite{YounesShapes}, the Wasserstein-Fisher-Rao metric \cite{WFR}, and more; notice that we already established such a result in our study of the Wasserstein space, but that we only used the static formulation in the present work.
+Third is the particular example of the invariant $L^2$-metric on the space of graphons \cite[Section~14.2]{Lovasz}, which arises as the natural continuum limit of the metric which has previously been studied in non-Euclidean approaches to statistics on spaces of unlabeled graphs \cite{UnlabeledGraphs}; our existing result on quotient metric spaces (Proposition~\ref{prop:quotient}) does not directly apply in this case, since we now have a quotient of an infinite-dimensional metric space by an infinite-dimensional isometric group action.

+Lastly, let us mention that our notion of weak convergence in Definition~\ref{def:weak-like} may be useful in other applications of analysis in metric spaces, beyond the theory of Fr\'echet means.
+For example, similar (but slightly different) conditions have been used in the theory of gradient flows in metric spaces \cite[Section~2.1]{AmbrosioGigliSavare} and in the study of fixed-point theorems in metric spaces \cite{KirkPanyanak, EspinolaFernandezLeon, Lim}.